-The Utah State Legislature created an early intervention program to help at-risk students catch up to their peers before critical early learning gaps widen.
+The Utah State Legislature created an early intervention program to help under-resourced students catch up to their peers before critical early learning gaps widen.
 The program funds schools’ choice of one adaptive learning curriculum and assessment tool for early intervention students.
 Of the five available curriculum providers, Waterford’s curriculum resulted in the largest gains in kindergarten and first grade students’ end-of-year scores.

-In 2012, the Utah State Legislature recognized the importance of closing learning gaps early and passed House Bill 513, creating an early intervention program to help at-risk students.
+In 2012, the Utah State Legislature recognized the importance of closing learning gaps early and passed House Bill 513, creating an early intervention program to help under-resourced students.
 Furthermore, they saw the potential of technology-based adaptive learning programs as a tool to help teachers individualize classroom instruction.

 HB 513 provided several million dollars for schools and districts to purchase adaptive literacy software for their intervention programs.
 The State Board of Education chose five technology providers as approved options: Waterford, Imagine Learning, i-Ready, Isation, and SuccessMaker.